WGCI-FM

 WGCI-FM (107.5 MHz) is an urban contemporary radio station that is licensed to Chicago, Illinois, serving the Chicago metropolitan area and Northwest Indiana.
 It is owned and operated by iHeartMedia (formerly known as Clear Channel Communications until September 2014).

-WGCI broadcasts with 3,700 watts (3.7 kilowatts) at 107.5 megahertz (MHz) from atop the Willis Tower in Downtown Chicago, and has studios located in the Illinois Center complex on Michigan Avenue.
+WGCI broadcasts with 3,700 watts (3.7 kilowatts) from atop the Willis Tower in Downtown Chicago, and has studios located in the Illinois Center complex on Michigan Avenue.
 Like many Clear Channel-owned urban radio stations, it uses the slogan "Chicago's #1 For Hip Hop and R&B".

 In 2005, WGCI began broadcasting in IBOC digital radio, using the HD Radio system from iBiquity.

 History

 WFMQ

 The station began broadcasting on December 4, 1958, and held the call sign WFMQ.
 The station was owned by Lester Vihon and broadcast from One North LaSalle with an ERP of 11,000 watts.
 It initially operated from 4 p.m. to midnight.
 WFMQ aired beautiful music, light classical, and classical music, along with show tunes, opera, and jazz programs.
 In 1960, the station's ERP was increased to 36,000 watts.